NVIDIA/TensorRT-Model-Optimizer/docs/source/guides/2_save_load.rst

     model = ...

     # Restore the model architecture using the saved `modelopt_state`
+    # Security NOTE: weights_only=False is used here on ModelOpt-generated state_dict, not on untrusted user input
     modelopt_state = torch.load("modelopt_state.pth", weights_only=False)
     model = mto.restore_from_modelopt_state(model, modelopt_state)